RealEskalate/Remote-G4-Telegram-Bot-Learning-Path/Part_2/Readme.md

 # Part 2: Introduction To Telegram Bot Keyboards And Callbacks

 Welcome to Part 2 of the A2SV Remote Second Year Telegram Bot Development Phase!
 In this section, we'll delve into keybord types in telegram bot using aiogram library.
 To get a hands on experience you will be building keyboards to take your user's preference and send data based on the user's order.
-In the Excercise folder there will be a data stored in

 ## Getting Started